GoodComms/goodcomms/README.md

 }
 ```

 > **Proxy on a different LAN machine?** Replace `127.0.0.1:4076:4076` with `4076:4076` to bind to all interfaces, then point your proxy at this server's LAN IP (e.g. `reverse_proxy 192.168.1.50:4076`).
-Ensure your firewall blocks port 4076 from the internet as it is plain HTTP.
+Ensure your firewall blocks port 4076 from the internet — it's plain HTTP.

 **Option B — Proxy in Docker (Caddy running as a container)**

 Add both containers to the same Docker network.
-Caddy reaches GoodComms by container name.
-No port needs to be exposed to the host at all.
+Caddy reaches GoodComms by container name — no port needs to be exposed to the host at all.

 ```yaml
 services: